-Emmaus Leeds supports both men and women.
-We take referrals from agencies and individuals and each one is considered on its own merits.
+Emmaus Leeds provides homelessness support to adults of all backgrounds, beliefs and genders.
+We take referrals from agencies and individuals, and each one is considered on its own merits.
 Our success depends on maintaining a stable community, so every application is carefully considered.
 Once we receive your referral, if we feel we can support you and there is a vacancy, we will offer you an interview and potentially a place in the community.

 If you would like to apply to join our community or you are working with someone who would like to be considered, please click Apply Now to download our referral form and read our Privacy Statement.

 "When I came to Emmaus, knowing that the support team is there, was a big helping hand."